yaparnehir/Pewlett-Hackard-Analysis/README.md

 > ![Analysis](/DATA/Employee_DB.png)
 > > This diagram help us to create a link to related fild to making a new tables and finding relations.
 Also we don't need to see the each table while we are working on the databases.
 ## Results
-* 1 > The company has a management issue which we got this result by checking an active manager list.
-Even there will only be two of managers about the retire, still there was a lack of staff on this area. aproximately 1500 employee is eligible for the mentorship for the program which is shown in related csv file / table.
+* 1 > There are only two managers about the retire.
+And there are less active managers.
 * 2 > There are more than 70000 employees about the retire.
 Most of them are Senior Engineer or Senior Staff.
-Company is required the fill up those positions as soon as possible.
 * 3 > Overall process was done for seeing the retiring employees by their titles and finding a proper candidates within the company.
 Which are extracted in DATA folder.
 ## Summary
+* The company has a management issue which we got this result by checking an active manager list.
+Even there will only be two of managers about the retire, still there was a lack of staff on this area. aproximately 1500 employee is eligible for the mentorship for the program which is shown in related csv file / table.
+* Company is required the fill up those empty positions as soon as possible.
+Since most of them are "Senior".
+* Since there are around 1500 potential mentors are available right now, promote and train within the company is highly possible.